Off-site visibility for AI Search: where mentions come from

 Sometimes, yes.
 Not because any one platform is magical, but because high-signal discussions become part of the public record that gets read, ranked, summarized, and repeated.

 For communities like Reddit and Quora, the "win" isn't posting a lot.
-The win is showing up occasionally with answers that feel genuinely helpful, and only mentioning your product when it's actually relevant (and you disclose your affiliation).
+The win is showing up occasionally with answers that feel genuinely helpful, and only mentioning a product when it's actually relevant (with disclosed affiliation).

 The fastest way to make this backfire is to sound like marketing.
 The second fastest is to drop links everywhere.
-If you can't contribute without linking, don't contribute.
+If a contributor can't add value without linking, they shouldn't contribute.

 Often, yes, especially early on.

 Backlinks are still useful for classic SEO and discovery.
-But PR-style coverage can do something backlinks often don't: it describes you in plain language on a credible site, with category context.
-That's exactly the kind of "entity shaping" signal that increases the odds you get named in answers.
+But PR-style coverage can do something backlinks often don't: it describes a brand in plain language on a credible site, with category context.
+That's exactly the kind of "entity shaping" signal that increases the odds a brand gets named in answers.

 The best PR for GEO usually looks like one of these: